MrD-Lt/Iron-Oxidation-Simulator/Project/SoftWare/README.md

 1. **macOS Users:** Download `ddz-macOS-latest.zip`
 2. **Windows Users:** Download `ddz-windows-latest.zip`

-The software packages are available in this repository.
-Click on the appropriate file and hit the `Download` button.
+The software packages are available in this [link](https://github.com/edsml-dd1522/Iron-Oxidation-Simulator/actions).
+Click on the latest workflow run with a green mark, scroll down the page and in the end, you will find the download links.

 ## Extracting the Software